mramshaw/Cloud_Django/README.md

 - [x] Verify `polls` app (written and tested with Python __2.7.12__) works with the latest Python (__3.6.4__)
 - [ ] Add Kubernetes health checks
 - [ ] Handle Django static content (CSS, etc.)
+- [ ] Harden Django/gunicorn configuration
-- [ ] Harden everything with non-default passwords and credentials
+- [ ] Harden everything else with non-default passwords and credentials
 - [ ] Persist the back-end database
 - [ ] Upgrade the 2.0 Django server to a 3.0 Django server (Python3)